Black Friday 2018 smartwatch and fitness tracker deals: $80 off Apple Watch, $200 Samsung Gear S3, $150 Fitbit Versa

 -

-Nov 19•Black Friday 2018 deals at Best Buy: TVs, Sonos, Google -- and the best HomePod price ever
+Nov 20•Black Friday 2018 deals at Best Buy: TVs, Sonos, Google -- and the best HomePod price ever

 -